mindee/doctr/references/detection/README.md

 # Text detection

-The sample training script was made to train text detection model with doctr
+The sample training script was made to train text detection model with docTR.

 ## Setup

-First, you need to install doctr (with pip, for instance)
+First, you need to install `doctr` (with pip, for instance)

 ```shell
 pip install -e . --upgrade